 8. Owning a small business

 If your business runs mostly on cash or cash incentives — you’re a taxi driver, car washer, work in a hair salon or bar — you’re more likely to get audited.
-Workers in these professions tend to not accurately report all of their taxable income, like the amount of tips earned.
+Workers in these professions tend to not accurately report all of their taxable income, like a number of tips earned.
 If you are the owner a small business, be sure to report all the income you’ve received to avoid getting audited.
 Don’t push the envelope.
 Also, don’t try to pass off a hobby as a business just to try to get a deduction.

 9. Not reporting a foreign bank account